molstar/molstar/docs/v6-architecture.md

 - Use `import type` for parser result types in `PluginStateObject`, and for `PluginContext` wherever only its type is needed.
 Extract a context interface where it helps isolate construction; its dependencies must remain type-only.
 - Separate the `PluginBehavior` contract from the classes extending `PluginStateObject`.
 Behavior detection uses `typeClass === 'Behavior'` without importing those classes.
 - Move default specs out of base spec/context modules into `@molstar/plugin/default-spec` and `@molstar/plugin-ui/default-spec`.
 Base construction takes an explicit spec.
 - Split transform modules into leaves.
-Leaves, builders, and managers import individual transformers, never the `StateTransforms` facade.
+All transformer consumers import individual defining modules.
-- Rebuild that facade as a plain object in `@molstar/plugin/state/transforms` after removing cycles.
-Delete the lazy getters.
+- Remove the `StateTransforms` convenience facade and its lazy getters; do not replace it with another aggregate object.

 Enforce an acyclic package graph and no value-import cycles within packages.
 Type-only cycles inside a package are allowed; they must not conceal a package cycle.